hyphanet/plugin-Freetalk/README.md

 very slow.

 If you use it nevertheless be aware that all messages will be deleted at some point in the future.
-That will be necessary to conduct major performance improvement changes without having to spent months upon writing code for backwards compatibility.
+That will be necessary to conduct major changes without having to spend months upon writing code for backwards compatibility.
 Sorry :)

 ## Support / Contact